 Poison

-Treating the yard with insecticide will remove the food source, but to get rid of a mole or vole for good you’ll need a specific toxic bait.
+Treating the yard with insecticide will remove the food source, but to get rid of a mole or vole for good, you’ll need a specific toxic bait.
 The bait should be placed around active tunnels, however, getting the mole or vole to take the bait is far from guaranteed.
+This is a task best left to a professional exterminator in Omaha, who can apply treatments safely and effectively.
 This method is not recommended if you have pets because there is potential for any animal to become sick or die if exposed to the poison.

 Traps